If you're a smartphone user, you're probably wondering: how much data do you need?

 However, these apps are very much capable of running in the background, accessing your location, providing you with notifications, and more.
 This means if you don't have your device connected to WiFi, these apps will continue to send and receive data.

 The amount of data you may use depends on the social media app.
-As an idea, 15 minutes of Facebook browsing eats up 5 MB of data, uploading just one photo onto Twitter consumes 1.5 MB of data, and an hour's worth of video conversation via Skype uses between 72 MB and 180 MB.
+As an idea, 15 minutes of browsing the Facebook app eats up 5 MB of data, uploading just one photo onto Twitter consumes 1.5 MB of data, and an hour's worth of video conversation via Skype uses between 72 MB and 180 MB.
 Furthermore and according to International Business Times, Snapchat may consume between 17 KB and 1.9 MB of data per activity, depending on the activity.
 An hour of Instagram eats up 2.2 MB of data, as reported by App Quest.
 App Quest also states that Pinterest uses roughly 0.16 MB per hour, but uploading posts and saving photos will undoubtedly use more data.

 According to the Cisco Services Gauge, one hour of social networking may cost 90 MB, so we will be using this measure as our reference for the following chart.